anhnnvn/KStateMachine/README.md

 ## When to use

+- Multiple states with clear transition rules
-- When logic flow have many states and clearly condition
+- Complex logic flow that needs to be predictable and maintainable
+- Need to separate UI and logic clearly
+- Situations involving asynchronous waiting (e.g. API calls)

 ---